(Inter)national Capacity Alignment

 Programme highlights

-An annual State-of-the-Nation survey, Alignment Toolkits translated for local use, train-the-trainer courses, and the forthcoming Country Compass dashboard ensure that evidence, expertise and solutions flow smoothly between national and international levels—ultimately targeting equitable progress for all people living with a rare disease, regardless of their country.
+A regular survey to establish the ‘state of the art of rare disease activities’ in each ERDERA country, train-the-trainer courses, the forthcoming Country Compass dashboard, the biennial conferences for international Clinical Research Networks and the IRDiRC activities ensure that evidence, expertise and solutions flow smoothly between national and international levels—ultimately targeting equitable progress for all people living with a rare disease, regardless of their country.

 What are Underrepresented Countries (UC) in ERDERA?